-3.5.
+3.4.
 Small controls and conservative systems, averaging

-Using averaging techniques to study small perturbations of integrable Hamiltonian systems dates back to H. Poincaré or earlier; it gives an approximation of the (slow) evolution of quantities that are preserved in the non-perturbed system.
-It is very subtle in the case of multiple periods but more elementary in the single period case, here it boils down to taking the average of the perturbation along each periodic orbit; see for instance [41], [79].
+Using averaging techniques to study small perturbations of integrable Hamiltonian systems is as old an idea as celestial mechanics.
+It is very subtle in the case of multiple periods but more elementary in the single period case, here it boils down to taking the average of the perturbation along each periodic orbit [32], [74].